- 🥇

 Polymarket is decentralized (crypto-based) with broader market variety but US restrictions.
 Kalshi is centralized and CFTC-regulated, accessible to US residents but with position limits ($25,000/market).
 Polymarket has lower fees (~2% vs ~1%) but Kalshi offers regulatory compliance for US users.

-Polymarket and prediction markets offer a powerful way to see what crowds think about future events - and profit if you have better information.
+Polymarket and prediction markets offer a powerful way to see how crowds price future events and, if your information is better, profit from that edge.

 What you now know: